SAP-samples/btp-dc-jl-samples/docs/btp-admin-mcp/10-btp-adm-mcp-general-prerequisites.md

 > **Caution:** The MCP server operates with the full scope of your SAP user identity — it has access to all global accounts associated with your identity.
 Use a dedicated trial account if you want to restrict access.

-For step-by-step setup instructions, see `21-btp-mcp-quick-start.md` (Claude Code / SSO) or `22-btp-adm-mcp-connect.md` (all clients and authentication modes).
+For step-by-step setup instructions, see following sections.

 ---